fern996/CS455_TermProject/README.md

 ![Hf Gif](https://media.giphy.com/media/4y58N7FpfTpT4zWfaw/giphy.gif)

 ### Design:
-The app was originally based of using
+The app was originally based of the MVC design pattern.
+The model was going to be a database using the Room database library.
+But due to time and difficulties implementing the database, I pivoted to putting all the elemental data into an activity.

 ## Installation:
 1. Download the .apk file onto your android device, preferably a phone.